SD2E/precomputed-data-table/README.md

 * Data types used:
   * Flow Cytometry:
     * raw flow cytometry data (data type: fc_raw)
 * FC Signal Prediction makes predictions on if an event is high or low, based on the high/positive and low/negative controls in the experiment.
 With these event-level predictions, a sample-level prediction is made and reported.
 As some experiments can have more than one type of positive or negative control, each combination of high/positive and low/negative controls is used in the analysis.
 This is indicated in the file name as `HLn` with `n` being an integer.
+A fc_raw_log10_stats file (similar to Data Converge's) is generated for each plate where each sample's predicted ON and OFF populations are segregated into two histograms.
 * Files:
     * pdt_\<experiment reference>\__<high/low control combination int>_live_dead_prediction.csv
         * Columns:
             * predicted_output_mean: The mean of the event-level predictions
             * predicted_output_std: The standard deviation of the event-level predictions
+            * pOFF: The number of events predicted as off
+            * pON: The number of events predicted as on
             * high_control: The high/positive control used
             * low_control: The low/negative control used
+    * pdt_\<experiment reference>\__\<plate id>\_<high/low control combination int>_fcs_signal_prediction__fc_raw_log10_stats.csv
+        * Columns:
+            * predicted_output: The predicted output for all events in the histogram